hero media

 Hyper-localisation is the new benchmark in world-class hotel design

-Today’s hotels don’t just sit in their environment; they become part of it, embracing the local culture and inviting both visitors and locals inside.
+Today’s hotels are increasingly becoming part of the environment they sit within, embracing the local culture and inviting both visitors and locals inside.

 The once-common logic of booking a hotel and treating it as little more than a place to sleep is increasingly behind us.
 Hospitality is an ever-changing landscape, and in recent years the way hotels look – and how they are used – has evolved far beyond just a place to rest.